The Alberta Family Wellness Initiative

 The AFWI is working towards the development of easily accessible platforms to help organizations and systems implement the Brain Story and Resilience Scale Framework.

-For Individuals – creating a standardized protocol for using the Resilience Scale as a tool in primary care, acute care and community settings.
-Integrate the Resilience Scale into current health systems platforms that will enable service providers to work with clients in creating a version of their Resilience Scale that can be (1) modified over time as they access services and (2) shared easily between providers.
+For Individuals – create a protocol for implementing the Resilience Scale in clinical practice in acute, primary and community care settings and integrate the Resilience Scale into current health systems platforms.
+These steps will enable service providers to work with clients in creating their own Resilience Scale, which can be (1) updated over time as services are accessed and (2) easily shared across providers.

-For Organizations – collaborate with organizations to embed the Resilience Scale coding template into an existing service directory to allow service providers to (1) make referrals according to the area of a client’s Resilience Scale they wish to address and (2) identify which organizations are Brain Story certified within their network, so service providers can intentionally refer to organizations using practices based in Brain Story science.
+For Organizations – collaborate with organizations to embed the Resilience Scale coding template into existing service directories to support service providers in making referrals according to the area of a client’s Resilience Scale they wish to address.

 For more information and guidelines on how to start implementing this strategy,